microsoft/fluentui-emoji/README.md

 # Fluent Emoji

-Fluent Emoji are a collection of familiar, friendly and modern emoji from Microsoft.
+Fluent Emoji are a collection of familiar, friendly, and modern emoji from Microsoft.

 ![Fluent Emoji](art/readme_banner.webp)